fopina/docker-keepalived/README.md

 **A docker image to run [keepalived](http://keepalived.org/)**

+> No longer maintained, I've moved from docker swarm to k3s (and metallb replaces my use for this)

 ## Quick start

 This image require the kernel module ip_vs loaded on the host (`modprobe ip_vs`) and needs some extra capabilities: